arjejew/LogInOmegaEdu/README.md

-# LogInOmegaEdu
+# AllInMyStudy
-LOG IN OMEGA.EDU
+All In My Study